Note on Belarus

 OS: Does that motivation come from your family, or just from your personal character?

-OS: The Soviet authorities prohibited any kind of grassroots initiative, along with any kind of activism, and yet your whole life is based on activism and various kinds of initiatives and organizations; where does this come from?
+OS: The Soviet authorities prohibited any kind of grassroots initiative, along with any kind of activism, and yet your whole life is based on activism and various kinds of initiatives and organizing activities; where does this come from?

 AB: It happened gradually.
-All of my years studying at the university acted as a farewell to Soviet ideology, and customs, which had been hand fed to us since birth.
+All of my years at the university were a farewell to the Soviet ideology and customs, which had been hand-fed to us since birth.
 Everything happened quickly, but unevenly.
-It was not as if I just woke up a different person one morning.
-I was in the communist youth party until 1988, for as long as it held together.
+It was not as if I just woke up as a different person one morning.
+I was in the communist youth party until 1988, until it almost fell apart.
 It was my way of compromising with Soviet reality.
-If I was truly and honestly one-hundred percent anti-Soviet I would have left that party a lot sooner, but I didn’t.
-What really opened my eyes was stumbling upon the archives where I saw the last names of banned writers, like Ales Garun, a wonderful Belarusian poet who wrote at the beginning of the twentieth century.
-That really impacted me.
-Garun was banned because he was an essayist, and one of the members of the Belarusian Military Commission, which created the Belarusian People’s Army in 1918-1920 in order to reinforce the idea of Belarus as an independent country.
-They simply erased him from literature and history.
-Not to mention that he was forced to do hard labor for ten years under the Tsar.
-They imprisoned him when he was barely twenty years old for his work in an underground printing house in Minsk.
-And what does it matter that he became a classic in Belarusian literature and in the literature of the 1920’s?
-Before the Stalin era one could not study Belarusian literature without reading his work.
-And what does it matter that he was incredibly talented?
-From 1931 to 1988 they simply took this writer and erased him from our culture.
+If I were truly and honestly one-hundred percent anti-Soviet I would have left that party a lot sooner, but I didn’t.
+What really opened my eyes was stumbling upon the archives where I saw the names of banned writers, like Ales Garun, a wonderful Belarusian poet who wrote at the beginning of the twentieth century.
+This made an impresssion.
+Garun was banned because he was a member of the Socialist Revolutionary Party (SR), and one of the members of the Belarusian Military Commission, which was in charge of creating the army of Belarusian People’s Republic in 1918-1920 to protect Belarus as an independent state.
+He was simply erased from literature and history.
+No matter that he served ten years of hard labor in the camps under the Tsarist regime.
+They imprisoned him when he was barely twenty years old for his work in an underground printing house of the Socialist Revolutionary Party in Minsk.
+No matter that he became a classic of Belarusian literature and the Belarusian literature of the 1920’s all the way until the Stalin era is unimaginable without him.
+No matter what enormous talent he had, from 1931 to 1988 this writer was simply erased from our culture.
 He was only published abroad.
 And there are dozens of other names that met the same fate.
 Learning about this shocked me.
-It was clear that they were robbing us by taking away what should be a regular part of our culture.
+It was clear that we were being robbed of what we should know, of what should be a normal part of our culture.
 It incited protest.

 OS: Is there any hope?

 AB: Well, yes, of course.
-Nevertheless the process progresses slowly.
+But it is a slow process.
 At the end of the 80’s and the beginning of the 90’s we thought we just needed to take one decisive step forward, then the democrats would take power, and all the changes would be final.
-We thought everything would go the same way it did in the Baltic countries and in Poland.
+We thought everything would go the same way as it did in the Baltic countries and in Poland.
 We saw it happen.
 These were all demonstrable examples of positive change, that all took place in countries belonging to the so-called socialist camp.
 It seemed to us that we just needed a bit more time and then it would all change for us.
-But no. A significant portion of the population lived under different laws, about which Svetlana Aleksievich wrote in her latest book entitled, Second Hand Time, where she perceives the collapse of the Soviet Union as a catastrophe.
+But no. A significant portion of the population lived under different laws, about which Svetlana Aleksievich wrote in Second Hand Time.
+The majority of people perceived the collapse of the Soviet Union as a catastrophe.
 For us it was a liberation; the prison of nations fell apart in the end.
-We couldn’t imagine that that would happen in our lifetime.
-1994 was like being doused in ice water.
+We couldn’t imagine that this would happen in our lifetime.
+But 1994 was like being doused in ice water.
 It was only then that I understood that we had a long march ahead of us.
-It was a return to the past.
-Lukashenko did not plan on holding power for just a year or two, so we had to be patient, we had to do what we felt we had to do, and it would be what it would be.
+It was a process of returning to the past.
+It was clear that Lukashenko came not just for a year or two.
+So we had to be patient and simply do what we felt we should do, and the rest would be what it would be.
 He was almost impeached in 1996.
-History could have drastically changed, but not much of what directs it depends on us.
-At the time everything depended on the deputy of the Supreme Soviet, and on those decision makers.
-Unfortunately, they were not able to actively prove themselves, and as a result Lukashenko staid in government and took more and more power.
-We then understood that this would be a long process, and that if you go head to head with him you would lose.
-Which meant that we needed a different method, based on profound societal changes.
-If we managed to change society, then Lukashenko of course would leave, but someone else would take his place.
-We see this all the time.
-When the first Orange Revolution took place in Ukraine president Viktor Yurchenko had all the power to make changes.
+History could have drastically changed, but not much depended on us.
+At that time everything depended on the deputies of the Supreme Soviet, and those who were in charge of making decisions.
+Unfortunately, they were not able to actively prove themselves, and as a result Lukashenko stayed in power and usurped this power completely.
+We then understood that this will be a long process, and in an open confrontation one would only lose.
+It means we needed different methods, based on profound societal changes.
+If we don’t help society to change, after one Lukashenko will simply come another.
+We see this happening all the time.
+When the first Orange Revolution took place in Ukraine President Viktor Yshchenko had all the power to make changes.
 What exactly kept him from enacting democratic reforms?
 The elites surrounding him were not ready.
-Society did not force him to make these changes, and they returned to Yanukovich, which practically lead Ukraine to catastrophe.
+And the society did not force him to make these changes, as a result they returned to Yanukovich, who practically led Ukraine to catastrophe.

 AB: And in Syria?
-Revolutionary spirit passes quickly, and societal problems remain.
-That is why during the last few years our programs have been directed at supporting democratic activists, education, and at changing crucial laws such as the death penalty and laws regarding torture, which are not only integral parts of this regime.
-If changes occur in the people’s mentality, and in their system of values, then we win, but such changes won’t happen in one year’s time.
-We have to work, calmly and diligently, and still there will be more work to do for a very long time.
-Yet again, we see how quickly people return to reactionary positions in democratic societies in response to problems which have very little to do with you or even your country.
-One million refugees appear in Europe, and bam!
-Suddenly right parties rise to power.
+Revolutionary spirit passes quickly, but the social problems remain.
+That is why during the last few years our programs have been directed at supporting democratic activists, education, and at changing such crucial things as the death penalty and torture, which are integral parts of this regime.
+If changes occur in people’s minds, and in their system of values, only then we will win, but such changes won’t happen in one year’s time.
+We have to work calmly and diligently and there will be enough work to do for a very long time.
+Yet again, we see how quickly people return to reactionary positions even in democratic societies in response to problems which have very little to do with you or even your country.
+One million refugees appear in Europe, and bam! suddenly right parties rise to power.
 Who would have thought that in France of all places Le Pen’s team would come in second?

-AB: And that is precisely why we continue to do our work.
+AB: And that is precisely why we continue with our work and will work further.

 OS: Thank you.